-GE links bonuses to cost-cutting targets after talks with Trian
+GE Links Bonuses to Cost-Cutting Targets After Talks with Trian

 Trian had disclosed an about $2.5 billion investment in the company in October 2015, making it one of the top 10 shareholders at the time. (http://reut.rs/2msGn7S)

-"Over the past month, Trian has intensified its dialogue with senior management regarding new initiatives to help ensure that GE can meet its financial commitments," Trian said in a separate statement on Wednesday.
+"Over the past month, Trian has intensified its dialog with senior management regarding new initiatives to help ensure that GE can meet its financial commitments," Trian said in a separate statement on Wednesday.

 The hedge fund said it had invested in GE in 2015 because it liked the company's industrial businesses and appreciated the move to separate GE Capital, and believed that management would meet its commitment to earn $2.00 per share in 2018.